USS Torsk: Museum ship

 The Navy turned Torsk over to the state of Maryland on 26 September 1972 so she could be preserved as a museum ship; she was moored in the Inner Harbor of Baltimore, Maryland, where she remains today as part of the Historic Ships in Baltimore.
+As of 2025, Torsk is docked next to the LV116 Chesapeake and the National Aquarium (Pier 3).
 The Torsk Volunteer Association works hand-in-hand with Historic Ships in Baltimore to provide skilled restoration and maintenance activities for the vessel.
 Torsk was designated a National Historic Landmark on 14 January 1986.
 Torsk and its companions are major contributing elements in the Baltimore National Heritage Area.

+USS Requin is the only other Tench-class boat currently preserved as a museum ship in the United States, at the Carnegie Science Center in Pittsburgh.